Kelly Holcomb

 Bryan Kelly Holcomb (born July 9, 1973) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Middle Tennessee Blue Raiders.
 Holcomb was signed by the Tampa Bay Buccaneers as an undrafted free agent after the 1995 NFL draft.
 He was also a member of the Indianapolis Colts, Cleveland Browns, Buffalo Bills, Philadelphia Eagles, and Minnesota Vikings.

-Early years and family life
+Early life

 Holcomb attended Lincoln County High School in Fayetteville, Tennessee, and was a student and lettered in football as a quarterback, baseball as a shortstop, and basketball and led his football team to the 1990 Tennessee State Championship.

-He and his wife Lorie have 3 kids: Kellyn, Jalyn, and Jameson.

 College career

 Holcomb played college football at Middle Tennessee State University.
 During his freshman season in 1991, his near-perfect performance versus then No. 1 ranked Florida State at Doak Campbell Stadium versus a secondary that featured future NFL players Terrell Buckley and Clifton Abraham put him on the map.
 For the day, Holcomb completed 20 of 28 passes for 188 yards in his first college start.

 He finally broke out statistically as a senior, throwing for over 2,000 yards with 15 TD.